 - Prevent a repeat.

-Each step is set out in further detail below.
-The first three steps should be carried out concurrently where possible.
-The last step provides recommendations for longer-term solutions and prevention strategies.
+Each step is detailed below.
+Where possible, the first three steps should be undertaken concurrently.
+The last step includes longer-term solutions and prevention strategies.

 Step one: Contain the breach